Ada-Developers-Academy/ada-build/lessons/07-environment-setup/notes/installfest.md

 For Ada, we'll use [Atom](https://atom.io/).
 From the website, download the installer package.
 Then run the installer.
 There's not much to _Atom_ out of the box, but it's enough to get us started writing code in the next lesson.

 __Note:__ Many folks in the Ruby sphere use either _Atom_ or _Sublime Text_ as their primary editor.
 Either is fine for the classroom, but if you don't already have _Sublime Text_ or any other _text editor_, go with _Atom_.

+### Homebrew Packager Manager

+[Homebrew Package Manager](http://brew.sh) makes it easy to install a variety of software packages, and is used by the following Ruby Version Manager (rvm).

+Installing Homebrew involves copying and pasting `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+You may need to enter your computer password to complete the installation.

+#### Trust but Verify
+Run `$ brew doctor`.
+Brew is super great at telling you what else it may need.
+Sometimes there are file permissions to fix.
+Sometimes there's a warning that can be ignored.
+If there's anything ever wrong with Brew, `brew doctor` will usually be able to tell you what it is and how to fix it.

 ### Ruby Version Manager
 [Ruby Version Manager (rvm)](https://rvm.io/) makes it easy to install, manage, and switch between Ruby versions. _rvm_ is a _package manager_; it's software to help us install other software.
 Most _package managers_ are just for installing, updating, and removing software packages, but _rvm_ has a lot of really useful features specifically for working with Ruby that we'll use throughout Ada.